Sinopec Capital Predicts an End to the Burning Era and a Greener Future Dominated by Electric Vehicles

 "My proposal, 'Crossing the Burning Era', is based on the profound impact each revolution in the production and consumption of energy has had economic activity and social life.
 Electrification, thanks to advances in power storage that have boosted the efficiency of electricity utilization, has the potential to be the next energy revolution.
 Because of this, we predict that the adoption and application of electrification will accelerate," said Huang.

-Emphasizing the disruptive nature of new technologies, Wang predicted that electric vehicles - now accounting for less than 1 percent of outstanding vehicles - will replace gas-powered automobiles between 2035 and 2045.
-The forecast is based on Sinopec Capital's in-house analysis, Wang said, citing that it only took combustible engines 30 years to sweep away horse carriages in the last energy revolution.
+Emphasizing the disruptive nature of new technologies, Huang predicted that electric vehicles - now accounting for less than 1 percent of outstanding vehicles - will replace gas-powered automobiles between 2035 and 2045.
+The forecast is based on Sinopec Capital's in-house analysis, Huang said, citing that it only took combustible engines 30 years to sweep away horse carriages in the last energy revolution.

 Technolgy + Capital escorting us into a greener future